stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/TIM/ComplementarySignals/readme.txt

 TIM1CLK is fixed to SystemCoreClock, the TIM1 Prescaler is equal to 0 so the TIM1 counter clock used is SystemCoreClock.
 SystemCoreClock is set to 72 MHz for Low-density, Medium-density, High-density and Connectivity line devices.
-For Low-Density Value line and Medium-Density Value line devices, SystemCoreClock is set to 24 MHz.
+For Low-Density Value line, Medium-Density and High-Density Value line devices, SystemCoreClock is set to 24 MHz.

 The objective is to generate PWM signal at 17.57 KHz:
   - TIM1_Period = (SystemCoreClock / 17570) - 1